Quenty/NevermoreEngine/App/readme.md

 * Not intended to be used with Build mode editing

 # API
-NevermoreEngine has 3 API methods that you can use.
+Nevermore has 3 API methods that you can use.
 It's that simple.

 `GetRemoteEvent(RemoteEventName)`